Investing in Retail Stocks

 Take holiday spending, the most important season for many retailers.
 Online spending has continued to outpace in-store spending, with the gap widening in recent years due to mobile spending.

-The e-commerce revolution has changed the stores along Main Street or malls into more of a marketing tool, rather than a first point of sale.
+In some cases, the e-commerce revolution has changed the stores along Main Street or malls into more of a marketing tool, rather than a first point of sale.
 Over the last few decades, stores have had to adapt to create exclusive consumer experiences only found in-store.

 Looking at Retail Stock Metrics